Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `createUpdateFieldInstruction` updates a field in a token-metadata account.
-This may be an existing or totally new field and returns an instruction that will do so.
+The function `createUpdateFieldInstruction` returns an instruction that creates or updates a field in a token-metadata account.

-this function takes 5 params as an input:
+This function takes five parameters:
   - `metadata`: the metadata account address.
   - `updateAuthority`: the authority that can sign to update the metadata
   - `field`: the field that we want to update
   - `value`: the new value of the field
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)

 ```ts
 export interface UpdateFieldInstruction {